drusellers/drusellers.github.io/_posts/2016-10-30-greenpipes.md

 This is one of my favorite pieces of the puzzle.
 GreenPipes forces you to make a specification class.
 This object holds the data from the extension method and allows you to populate your filter with that data.
 This by itself was pretty annoying for me, it felt like SRP for the sake of SRP.
 Until I wrote my first complex filter and came to _REALLY_ appreciate the `Validate()` method.

-The `Validate()` method gives you chance to validate the users input in building out filter.
+The `Validate()` method gives you a chance to validate the user's input in building out the filter.
 This is called at bus start up (_Fail Early_) Additionally, it gives you a means to report errors back to the user in a structured fashion along with every other validation failure.

 #### The Filter

-I know its taken a while to get here, but we have finally arrived at the actual filter.
-At first blush this should seem very familiar as its almost a verbatum copy of what Mr. Bogard wrote up.
+I know it's taken a while to get here, but we have finally arrived at the actual filter.
+At first blush this should seem very familiar as its almost a verbatim copy of what Mr. Bogard wrote up.
 I'd rather instead focus on the two further differences in the GreenPipe filter.

 {% gist drusellers/27c1834368ebd7fa6425b21912da8358 2_FluentValidationFilter.cs %}